seed-rs/seed/README.md

 }
 ```

-The first line, `#[derive(Clone)]` is required to let Seed make copies or it, and
-display it internally.
 In this example, we provide
 initialization via Rust’s `Default` trait, in order to keep the initialization code by the
  model itself.
 When we call `Model.default()`, it initializes with these values.
 We could
  also initialize it using a constructor method, or a struct literal.
 Note the use of `into()`